nathanhoad/godot_dialogue_manager/docs/CSharp.md

 }
 ```

-And you would need to declar that `PlayerName` property like so (make sure to inclue the `[Export]` decorator or the Dialogue Manager won't be able to see it):
+And you would need to declare that `PlayerName` property like so (make sure to include the `[Export]` decorator or the Dialogue Manager won't be able to see it):

 ```csharp
 [Export]